hypertidy/polymer/README.md

 <img src="man/figures/README-example-2.png" width="100%" />

-The next stage is to then pull out the intersection layer, currently we only have a function to plot the identified triangles - but work to come will identify them individually and copy attributes from the input layers appropriately.
+The next stage pulls out the intersection layer, currently we only have a function to plot the identified triangles - but work to come will identify them individually and copy attributes from the input layers appropriately.

 ``` r
 plot(pool, col = "firebrick", show_intersection = TRUE)